Barrett (album): Recording

 In the session of 5 June, Barrett managed to record an unknown number of two-track demos for three songs: "Rats", "Wined and Dined", and "Birdie Hop".
 The "Rats" demo recorded at that time became the basis for the album master, and would later be overdubbed by musicians, despite the changing tempos.
 A session on 7 June saw the recording of "Milky Way" and "Millionaire", and was rounded off with overdubs for "Rats".
 "Millionaire" was originally titled "She Was a Millionaire", and was originally recorded by Pink Floyd.
 Barrett recorded two attempts at a backing track before abandoning it, and adding vocals.
 Yet another break in recording occurred, until 14 July, where Barrett recorded several takes of "Effervescing Elephant", while numerous overdubs were added to Barrett's "Wined and Dined" demo by Gilmour.
 Three takes of "Dominoes" ensued, with an unknown number of takes of "Love Song", "Dolly Rocker" and "Let's Split" were recorded.
 "Love Song" and "Dolly Rocker" were both overdubbed, the former being overdubbed from 17 to 21 July, but overdubs for the latter were wiped.
 On 21 July, Barrett worked on another untitled track (later titled as "Word Song"), recording only one take, before recording five takes of the last new song to be recorded for Barrett: "It Is Obvious".
 Barrett worked on remakes of two tracks: "Maisie", and "Waving My Arms in the Air" (the latter now segueing into a new track, "I Never Lied to You").

 Shirley said of Barrett's playing: "He would never play the same tune twice.
 Sometimes Syd couldn't play anything that made sense; other times what he'd play was absolute magic."
 Barrett's direction to the other musicians was limited to pronouncements like "Perhaps we could make the middle darker and maybe the end a bit middle afternoonish.
 At the moment it's too windy and icy".

+Pete D'Arby, a mutual friend of Barrett and Gilmour, was invited by Gilmour to attend the sessions shortly before the recording of "Dominoes".
+According to D'Arby, one of the engineers had asked Barrett, "Well Syd, how many songs have you got?" to which Barrett replied "I've got twelve, thirteen".
+Barrett was then asked "which one of them are you going to do?", to which he replied, "all of them".
+The engineer was overheard by D'Arby saying "Get him out of here!".
+Gilmour said, "No, I'm paying for this.
+He does what he wants."